Delingpole: Climategate, Ten Years On – 'Nothing to See Here' Says BBC

 She dismisses Steve McIntyre, probably the most rigorous and scrupulous investigator of climate science shenanigans, as “Steve McIntyre, who worked in the fossil fuel industry.”

-Not quite but I can understand why young Lucy made this mistake.
-The documentary heavy-hinted that this was the case by captioning him — in order, of course, silly to discredit his testimony — “former minerals exploration executive”.
+Not quite, but I can understand why young Lucy made this mistake.
+The documentary heavy-hinted that this was the case by captioning him — in order, of course, to slyly to discredit his testimony — “former minerals exploration executive”.

 Here’s a bit more Lucy, just because I think it’s quite helpful to see how the left are busily spinning Climategate: